 - Who have no record of the disturbance of neighbors, destruction of property, living or housekeeping habits from prior residences that would adversely affect the health, safety or welfare of other residents or the community

-- Who have no history of criminal activity involving crimes of physical violence to persons, property, or criminal acts that would adversely affect the health, safety or welfare of other residents of the community
+- Who have no history of criminal activity involving crimes of physical violence to persons, property, or criminal acts with a disposition of guilty that would adversely affect the health, safety or welfare of other residents of the community

 - Who are not currently using illegal drugs or currently abusing alcohol.
 If the HPHA determines that a person is illegally using a controlled substance or abuses alcohol in a way that may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents